How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Results

-Figure \ref{fig:BF_histogram} also shows the histogram of Bayes factors for realizations that show an amplitude consistent at the 90\% level with that reported in the NANOGrav 15-year GWB search \citep{nanograv_15yr_gwb}, along with the actual measured Bayes factor in that search.
-We can see that the simulations show about four orders of magnitude scatter even in this narrow amplitude range, but they predict Bayes factors that are roughly consistent with the real data.
+Figure \ref{fig:BF_histogram} also shows the histogram of BFs for realizations that show an amplitude consistent at the 90\% level with that reported in the NANOGrav 15-year GWB search \citep{nanograv_15yr_gwb}, along with the actual measured BF in that search.
+We can see that the simulations show about four orders of magnitude scatter even in this narrow amplitude range, but they predict BFs that are roughly consistent with the real data.
 Note that this is not a rigorous consistency check of the 15-year results with the astrophysical predictions, since our astrophysical models tend to produce a lower amplitude than the one found in the 15-year dataset.
-Thus, the mean of our simulations produces a lower amplitude and lower Bayes factor than found in the 15-year data.
-However, once we filter out only those realizations that produce an amplitude close to the one found in the real data, we find that the Bayes factors are consistent with the one measured on real data.
+Thus, the mean of our simulations produces a lower amplitude and lower BF than found in the 15-year data.
+However, once we filter out only those realizations that produce an amplitude close to the one found in the real data, we find that the BFs are consistent with the one measured on real data.
 This stands to show that our simplified analysis methods are capable of detecting the GWB with a significance reported in \citep{nanograv_15yr_gwb} even if the GWB is coming from a finite number of binaries.

 We also calculate the noise marginalized multi-component optimal statistic for all realizations.
-Figure \ref{fig:BF_OS_Amp_corner} shows the distribution of the mean monopole, dipole, and HD S/Ns, along with the HD vs.~CURN Bayes factors and $\log_{10} A_{0.1 yr^{-1}}$.
+Figure \ref{fig:BF_OS_Amp_corner} shows the distribution of the mean monopole, dipole, and HD S/Ns, along with the HD vs.~CURN BFs and $\log_{10} A_{0.1 \mathrm{yr}^{-1}}$.
 We also indicate the values found in the NANOGrav 15-year dataset on Figure \ref{fig:BF_OS_Amp_corner} (red markers).
 Note that these are all roughly consistent with our simulations.
-Black lines represent zero S/Ns and Bayes factors.
+Black lines represent zero S/Ns and BFs.
 Note that as expected both monopole and dipole S/N values are centered around zero, while the HD S/N distribution is offset towards positive values.